exercism/docs/building/tracks/concept-exercises.md

 - `blurb`: A short description of this exercise.
 Its length must be <= 350.
 Markdown is _not_ supported (required)
 - `source`: The source this exercise is based on (optional)
 - `source_url`: The URL of the source this exercise is based on (optional)
+- `icon`: The slug of the icon (see [the full list of icons](https://github.com/exercism/website-icons/tree/main/v3-exercises)).
+If not specified, the exercise's slug will be used (optional)

 If someone is both an author _and_ a contributor, only list that person as an author.